 Although I don’t know this to be true, like many caretakers, Jean may be chronically stressed in a way that affects her adrenals and the length of her telomeres.
 That this could be true is not ignited by some stretch of the imagination, but by the dictates of biology, as we we’ll discover.

-In the past, Jean would bolt from bed early in the morning to turn off the alarm clock, and then robotically rush to attend the needs of everyone in her household, while somehow getting herself ready for work as well.
+In the past, Jean would bolt from bed early in the morning to turn off the alarm clock, and then mindlessly rush to attend the needs of everyone in her household, while somehow getting herself ready for work as well.